 So, there is some physical discomfort inflicted on SERE students, all of which is to make it as realistic as possible.
 Part of the physical discomfort comes by way of open-handed slaps to the face and head.
 These aren’t too terrible, especially if you are ready and braced for them and they thus don’t whip your head and neck around too violently.
 It is really no worse, and mostly less painful, than taking a punch while sparring in the ring.
 I was used to the slaps by a certain point in SERE training, and ready for the men who administered them each time they approached me.

-Well, in a very effective curveball thrown at me by the instructors, the details of which I will not divulge here in case this little surprise is still employed, I found myself at one point face-to-face with a woman captor whom I did not expect to hit me in the face.
+Well, in a very effective curveball thrown at me by the instructors, the details of which I will not divulge here in case this little surprise is still employed, I found myself at one point face-to-face with a female captor whom I did not expect to hit me in the face.
 Needless to say, when she did in fact smack my face, at lightning speed and with some real force behind it, my entire upper body, neck, and head swiveled nearly 180 degrees.
 It was the most effective slap I received in the entire course, in terms of the pain and shock it caused, and kudos to that woman for catching me unawares.

 Well done, madame.
 To this day, I still remember the surprise and the pain of that slap.

 As noted above, by a certain day in the survival and evasion phase of SERE training, I was pretty damn hungry and would’ve eaten just about anything I could get my hands on.
 At just that point in time, we were told to link up with a notional “foreign contact” in the woods who would supply us with some sustenance.

 This was to simulate resistance fighters in enemy territory who might help an evading American service member.
 The three or four of us in our small group were so damn excited to see what we’d get, and I had visions of bread and cheese and jerky and all the food.
 Well, it turned out to be just one thermos of “borscht” (soup) for all of us to share.
 Fine, whatever, anything at that point.